isidoredot/isidoredot.github.io/md/simpleparadise.md

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/PRelPmY9szY?si=iZaN1Wv4rDcZgtfG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

+Simple Paradise is about being confronted with having to do the right thing at the risk of being rejected by others. and asking God to give spiritual guidance and strength.

 ### project name: evil_yorushika

 it's inspired by yorushika's thoughtcrime, and my brain went to those evil ____